ushahidi/minisite/README.md

 - you should be able to access `minisite.homestead.test` in your machine's browser

 # Adding new block components
+### TODO add better dev experience post-launch since this all got a bit too cumbersome a couple of weeks ago
 - Add a new seeder for the new block.
 Example with WhatsappGroupBlock: `php artisan make:seeder WhatsappGroupBlock`
 - Add it to `database\seeds\DatabaseSeeder.php`
 - To create the block details and fields, follow the example in the database\seeds\WhatsappGroupBlock.php file
 - run the seeder.
 Example: `php artisan db:seed --class="WhatsappGroupBlock"`
-- Add a component for the block.
-Example `php artisan make:component WhatsAppGroup`
+- Add a component for the block in Modules\Minisite\View\Components (you can use a pre existing one as an example for the moment)
-- Go to the component's class.
-You can find it in app\View\Components.
-Example: app\View\Components\WhatsAppGroup.php
+- Go to the component's class you created.
+Example: Modules\Minisite\View\Components\WhatsAppGroup.php
 - Add the $block field to the class constructor and class properties.
 Example:
 ``````
      public $block;